CS171/2018/assets/instructions/hw6ks/HW6.md

 3. Upload a single .zip file.

-4. Also submit the completed lab on Canvas.
+4. Please submit your lab _separately_ on canvas.

 **Congratulations for finishing Homework 6!
 See you in class!**